hikogui/hikogui/docs/information_reporting.md

 Tracing
 -------

-Instantiating a `tt::trace` class starts a trace.
+Instantiating a `hi::trace` class starts a trace.
 A trace will track the amount if time is spend inside the trace.
 Extra information may be included with the trace for debugging purpose.